-SB1383: Inspections, Progress, and Update
+SB1383: Inspections, Progress, and Updates

-In California, SB1383 inspections are underway for those businesses that have been formally designated as Commercial Edible Food Generators
+In California, SB1383 inspections are underway for those businesses that have been formally designated as Commercial Edible Food Generators.

 In order to be in compliance with the bill, these food generators must have documented arrangements (aka: a written agreement or contract) with a food recovery organization.
 Additionally, SB1383 also outlines requirements regarding weight reporting, record keeping, and general documentation.